Influenza (flu) and pregnancy

 How is the flu treated?

-Four medicines are approved in the United States for treating flu.
+Two medicines are approved in the United States for preventing or treating the flu in pregnant women and women who recently had a baby.
 Talk to your provider about which one is right for you:

 Fever and most other symptoms can last a week or longer.
 If you’re uncomfortable from fever, ask your health care provider if you can take acetaminophen (Tylenol®).